-Partner, Phillips Ormonde Fitzpatrick Lawyers.
+Former General Counsel, Phillips Ormonde Fitzpatrick Lawyers.
 Annette completed a Bachelor of Arts (Hons) at Monash University in 1979 and a Bachelor of Law (Hons) at the same university in 1987.
 Currently, she is head of the Phillips Ormond Fitzpatrick Lawyers’ commercial practice group.
 She has worked in the Legal Policy and Research Department of the Victorian Attorney-General’s Department and practised at the Victorian Bar in the general commercial area.

-Principal, Sladen Legal.
+Principal Solicitor, Sladen Legal.
 Accredited specialist in tax law.
 Daniel holds a Master of Taxation from the University of NSW.
 Daniel is chair of the Law Institute of Victoria’s Taxation and Revenue Law Committee and serves on the program committee for The Tax Institute’s National Convention.

-Senior lawyer, Justice Connect Homeless Law.
+Senior Lawyer, Justice Connect Homeless Law.
 Prior to joining Homeless Law, Samantha worked as a senior lawyer at the Homeless Person’s Legal Service in Sydney (at the Public Interest Advocacy Centre).
 Before joining the Justice Connect team, Samantha spent 10 years working as a civil lawyer at organisations including the Mental Health Legal Centre, Victoria Legal Aid, and the Asylum Seeker Resource Centre.
 She has a Bachelor of Arts Law from the University of Melbourne and a Masters in Political Science and Sociology from the UVSQ in Paris.

 Former Victorian Privacy Commissioner.
 Helen has recently been appointed the Deputy Chairperson of the Victorian Commission for Gambling and Liquor Regulation.
 She holds a combined honours degree in Law and Sociology from Exeter University (UK).